christianalcantara/anchor_trouble/README.md

 # Anchon Loans selective process

+### Introduction to the problems

+* The resolution must be a web application.
+* There must be a way to supply the application with the input data via text file that will be uploaded.
+* The application must run.
+* The code needs to be hosted in your GitHub account.
+* You need to host the application in a server of your choice and give us a link to access and use the application.
+* You should provide sufficient evidence that your solution is complete by, as a minimum, indicating that it works correctly against the supplied.

 ### Demonstration

 * Download [data.txt](https://raw.githubusercontent.com/christianalcantara/anchor_trouble/master/data.txt).
 * [Click here](http://146.148.56.51/anchorloans#problem) to acces site demonstration.
 * Select data.txt file and click in submit button.

 ### VPS